-Ritalin withdrawal involves symptoms that occur when stopping or reducing Ritalin use abruptly.
-Symptoms may include fatigue, depression, irritability, and changes in appetite.1 It’s important to seek medical guidance and support when experiencing Ritalin withdrawal to manage symptoms and effectively ensure a safe and comfortable transition.
+Ritalin withdrawal involves symptoms that occur when individuals stop or reduce Ritalin use abruptly.
+Symptoms may include fatigue, depression, irritability, and changes in appetite.

 What Is Ritalin & How Does it Work?